TandoorRecipes/recipes/README.md

 2. Pull the latest image using `docker-compose pull`
 3. Start the container again using `docker-compose up -d`

+## Kubernetes

+You can find a basic kubernetes setup [here](docs/k8s/).
+Please see the README in the folder for more detail.

 # Documentation

 Most things should be straight forward but there are some more complicated things.